aldefouw/redcap_cypress/README.md

 The Developer Toolkit is the best way to get Cypress up and running on your developer machine.

 ---

+# !!!!
+WARNING !!!!

+<span style="color:red"> **Please do NOT configure `cypress.config.js` or `cypress.env.json` with values from your production environment!** </span>

+<span style="color:red"> **If you configure the `mysql` section of `cypress.env.json` with values from your production database, YOU WILL ERASE YOUR PRODUCTION DATABASE!** </span>

+**Key facts:**

+* This framework resets database state to a basic installation of a specific version you specify of REDCap.
+Learn more about this in [Database Strategy](#database-strategy)

+* We recommend testing your REDCap instance by configuring an environment (close to) identical to production somewhere else.
+See [How to Install](#how-to-install) for a Developer Toolkit with a preconfigured Docker container.

+---

 ## Defining Your Test Environment

 ### Environment Variables